julienlevasseur/util_zabbix/README.md

 # Usage

-Zabbix except a connection hash to be given to the resources :
+Zabbix expect a connection hash to be given to the resources :

 ```ruby
 zbx_connection = {